-How to restore your iPhone or iPad from a backup
+Is your iPhone or iPad acting up?
+Try restoring it from a backup.

 - Agree to the Terms and Conditions.

 Note: If you are trying to fix a problem, you might want to try using an older backup.
-But, remember that if you use an older backup, you may not be able to restore data you collected since then.
+But, remember that if you use an older backup, you may not be able to restore the data you've collected since then.

 It will take a while to restore your backup from iCloud, so grab a cup of tea and go for a nice, healthy walk.

-How to restore your iPhone or iPad using iTunes
+How to restore your iPhone or iPad using macOS Monterey

-If you choose to back up your iPhone or iPad by connecting it to iTunes and storing the backups on your computer, you can also restore it from your most recent iTunes backup.
-You'll first need to manually disable Find My iPhone.
-Then, you can use iTunes to restore from a backup.

-Note: This method restores your iPhone's contacts, calendars, notes, text messages, and settings, but not the firmware.
+On macOS Monterey, before you start this method, you need to make sure that the Find My feature is turned off on your iPhone or iPad.

 - Connect your iPhone or iPad to your computer.

-- Launch iTunes on your computer.
+- Launch Finder on your computer.

-- Click on the device icon in the upper left corner of the iTunes window.

-Click on the device summary from the menu on the left side.
+- Click on your device name from the sidebar.

-Click Restore Backup.
+Click Restore iPhone or Restore iPad.

+Click Back Up if you want to make a backup or ** Don't Back Up** if you don't want to.

 When all else fails